adawatia/PaperWise/README.md

 ## 🙏 Acknowledgments

-- [GPT4All](https://gpt4all.io/) for providing excellent local AI capabilities
+- Free LLM API providers for making AI accessible to everyone
-- [Flet](https://flet.dev/) for the beautiful cross-platform UI framework
+- [Streamlit](https://streamlit.io/) for the excellent web framework
 - [PyMuPDF](https://pymupdf.readthedocs.io/) for robust PDF processing
 - The open-source community for continuous inspiration